 Visit the Basilica of the Holy Blood

-Just off the Markt is the Burg square, a beautiful space featuring buildings in a variety of architectural styles, from from Gothic to Renaissance to Neo-Classicist.
+Just off the Markt is the Burg square, a beautiful space featuring buildings in a variety of architectural styles, from Gothic to Renaissance to Neo-Classicist.
 Today, this is still the administrative centre of Bruges.
 Here, you’ll find the City Hall, museums, and more.

 Off to the corner is a grey, gothic-style basilica, seemingly small compared to many of the churches and cathedrals of this city.
 But it holds something rather special: A phial containing cloth said to be soaked with the blood of Jesus Christ.
 Whether you believe it is a true relic or not, the basilica is beautiful and oddly moving.